-The Balmat deposits are classified as Sedex in origin, forming initially in a marine sequence of carbonates and evaporates.
-They were deeply buried, metamorphosed to amphibolite grade and strongly deformed during the late Precambrian Grenville Orogen..
-Historical mining and diamond drilling have shown that the geometry and continuity of the mineralized zones is consistent.
+Initially formed in a marine sequence of carbonates and evaporates, the ESM deposits are broadly classified as sedimentary exhalative (Sedex) in origin.
+They were deeply buried, metamorphosed to amphibolite grade and strongly deformed during the late Precambrian Grenville Orogen.

-1.6 Metallurgical Testing and Mineral Processing
+Metallurgical Testing and Mineral Processing